 There are MANY a day I sit here in front of my monitor trying to pick colors for my website, for an ad, for ByteStand, for a new app, for just about everything.
 I ask my wife, my kids, heck I’d ask my dog if I had one.
-I seem to always to be looking for matches, or contrasts, or I try and go for a particular mood.
+I seem to always be looking for matches, or contrasts, or I try and go for a particular mood.
 It’s all about color.

 I’ve now come to fully depend on these two resources for all my color needs.
-I love them both, and couldn’t make pretty things without them.
+I love them both and couldn’t make pretty things without them.
 Now if they just came out with something similar for my clothes closet I’d be set.

 This latest design project from Google blew me away.
 Google has put forth this totally free framework to compete with Bootstrap.
 It includes all sorts of design elements, including color.
 What is so great about this framework is that ALL the colors go together.
 They’ve broken down colors into various components.
 Primary, secondary, accent and text.
 A number given to each color corresponds to which category the color belongs.
-Then just pick what you want, and your done.
+Then just pick what you want, and you’re done.
 Go further with the flat design elements from Google Material and you’ll have a killer website in no time.
 Below is the video from Google explaining their colors.